Agoric/documentation/main/guides/js-programming/far.md

 `Far()` automatically [hardens](./ses/ses-guide.md#harden) its object argument.
 If you make a `Remotable` object with `Far()`, you don't need to also call `harden()` on it.
-Since `far()` is not used on objects used to send data, you must still use `harden()` on them.
+Since `Far()` is not used on objects used to send data, you must still use `harden()` on them.